-Archie Is Now The Most Popular Baby Boy’s Name In The U.S., Thanks To The Newest Member Of The Royal Family
+Archie Is Now The Most Popular Baby Boy’s Name In The U.S. Thanks To The Newest Member Of The Royal Family

 Archie is now the most popular boy’s baby name in the United States, Yahoo Entertainment reports.
-And of course, you can thank American Meghan Markle and her British husband, Prince Harry, for bestowing that name on their baby boy born a couple of months ago, and bringing the once-archaic name back into popularity.
+Of course, you can thank American Meghan Markle and her British husband, Prince Harry, for bestowing that name on their baby boy born a couple of months ago and bringing the once-archaic name back to popularity.

-Most new parents take great care in picking a name for their baby, looking towards religious texts (the Bible is a big source of kids’ names, at least, in the West), the names of family members, people they admire.
+Most new parents take great care in picking a name for their baby, looking toward religious texts (the Bible is a big source of kids’ names, at least, in the West), the names of family members, and people they admire.
 However, for as long as royalty has been a thing, parents have used the names of royalty for inspiration as well.
-The U.S., of course, doesn’t have a monarchy, but we do follow the goings-on of the British monarchy pretty intently, even moreso since we sent one of our daughters there to marry into the family.
+The U.S., of course, doesn’t have a monarchy, but we do follow the goings-on of the British monarchy pretty intently, even more so since we sent one of our daughters there to marry into the family.

-So perhaps not surprisingly, when Meghan and Harry chose the surprising name Archie for their little bundle of joy, it brought the name back into popularity with American parents.
+So perhaps not surprisingly, when Meghan and Harry chose the surprising name Archie for their little bundle of joy, it brought the name back to popularity with American parents.

 Baby-naming blog Nameberry keeps track of these things, although it bears noting that their methodology appears to rely on web searches instead of actual databases of names (which can take years to compile).
-And it concluded that the name is now the most-popular name for new baby boys in America.
+And it concluded that the name is now the most popular name for new baby boys in America.

 A new picture of baby Archie, cradled by Meghan Markle and Prince Harry, has been released after his christening at Windsor Castle todayhttps://t.co/DHNpKEub5C pic.twitter.com/Iu8nrXhYN3